 If the noise isn’t too loud, use a fan to drown it.
-Depending on the size of the apartment and the number of people living with you, get fans that will make enough noise to block most of the noise coming from the neighbors.
+Depending on the apartment’s size and the number of people living with you, get fans that will make enough noise to block most of the noise coming from the neighbors.

-When using it, ensure the white noise machine is not too loud that your neighbors can hear it and annoy them.
+When using it, ensure the machine is not too loud that your neighbors can hear it and annoy them.

 Insulate the floor

 One of the prime reasons you can hear your downstairs neighbor is because the floor is too thin.
 If your landlord allows it, thicken the floor using carpets.
 If carpets are against the rules, consider investing in thick area rugs.